-Summers predicted that none of the current members would be dropouts; that the EU will have experienced very slow growth.
+Summers predicted that none of the current members would be drop outs; that the EU will have experienced very slow growth.
 He said, "There will have been two moments of significant financial trauma around countries or big institutions, but the basic unity will have been preserved."
 Whew!
-For a minute I thought it would be clear sailing.
+For a minute a thought it would be clear sailing.